 Not bad, except for that 8-bit Kevin Pollack.
 Ew.

 I always enjoyed Willow as a film.
-It wasn’t until years later that I picked up on the fact that it wasn’t exactly a critical darling at the time of its release.
+It wasn’t until years later when I picked up on the fact that it wasn’t exactly a critical darling at the time of its release.
 The screenplay was nominated for a Golden Raspberry Award (a mock prize awarded to “the worst in film”) and it was even compared to the infamous Lucas-produced stinker Howard the Duck.
 Freaking Howard the Duck?
 Really?
 That’s just low, man.
 In reality, it’s a very fun ride featuring likable leads (Warwick Davis is the man), stellar production, thrilling action sequences, and groundbreaking special effects.
 It also had those goddamn brownies.
 Those two were just wretched.
 Still, it’s far from the worst thing going.
 Oh, well.

-The first thing you need to do to enjoy Willow the NES game is forget about all that stuff I just said, because it has basically nothing in common with the movie.
+The first thing you need to do to enjoy Willow the NES game is forget about all the stuff I just said, because it has basically nothing in common with the movie.
 Oh, all the main characters are here and your overall goal is still to overthrow the wicked Queen Bavmorda, but the plot as a whole is completely new.
 It’s actually a little surreal if you’re familiar with the source material to see all these elements remixed with such reckless abandon.
-I’ve seen some speculation that Capcom simply took the Willow license and slapped it onto another, unrelated fantasy game that they were already planning or working on.
+I’ve seen some speculation Capcom simply took the Willow license and slapped it onto another, unrelated fantasy game they were already planning or working on.
 I haven’t seen any concrete confirmation of this, but it wouldn’t surprise me one bit.
 At least they did make the effort of recreating a couple key scenes from the film, such as Willow’s multiple failed attempts to transform the sorceress Fin Raziel back into a human from animal form and the bit where Madmartigan is accidentally dosed with a love potion and falls for the villainous Sorsha.

 If you’ve played any overhead action-RPG game before, you’ll be able to hit the ground running here.
 You move Willow around in eight directions with the directional pad, swing your sword with the B button, and activate whatever magic spell you currently have selected with the A button.
 You also have a shield which works passively to block frontal attacks as long as you’re not in the middle of swinging your sword.
-You’ll also find a host of other items that you need to progress the plot, but these work automatically from your inventory and don’t need to be manually selected or equipped.
+You’ll find a host of other items you need to progress the plot, but these work automatically from your inventory and don’t need to be manually selected or equipped.
 Starting out in your home village of Nelwyn, you’re given your first sword and spell along with some basic advice and instructed to head north to the next town.

 Willow is not a particularly complex game.
 In fact, I already pretty much covered everything you need to know above.
-The forests, mountains, and caves of the world have some twisty maze-like sections that might take some wandering to find your way through, but the progression as a whole is very linear, lacking the open world exploration, puzzle solving, and secret finding elements of Zelda.
+The forests, mountains, and caves of the world have some twisty maze-like sections which might take some wandering to find your way through, but the progression as a whole is very linear, lacking the open world exploration, puzzle solving, and secret finding elements of Zelda.
 Being told by one NPC that you need to go speak to another in order to get the item you need to move on is about as deep as it goes.

 The magic system is pretty well handled.
-You have the usual handful of utility spells for things like healing, exiting dungeons instantly, and “fast travelling” between towns you’ve previously visited as well as attack spells that will freeze, damage, or even destroy enemies outright.
+You have the usual handful of utility spells for things like healing, exiting dungeons instantly, and “fast travelling” between towns you’ve previously visited, as well as attack spells which will freeze, damage, or even destroy enemies outright.
 There’s also a couple oddball spells in the mix, including one that transforms Willow into a slime monster for disguise purposes and another that will change strong enemies into weaker ones.
 Since most enemies can be dispatched by Willow’s sword fairly easily, I found myself saving most of my magic points for healing and travel.
 It is nice to have options, though.

-In terms of criticism, I do wish that Willow had just a little more going on in it.
+In terms of criticism, I do wish Willow had just a little more going on in it.
 There are no real branching paths, secrets to discover, or puzzles to unravel during your quest.
-It’s just a linear trek from point A to point Z. It’s a fun enough trek, but it could have been so much more.
+It’s just one long linear trek from point A to point Z. It’s a fun enough trek, but it could have been so much more.
 There’s also a lot of repetition in terms of scenery, almost as if the developers tried to pad out the game some by just sort of “stretching” the game world as a whole.
 You’ll see a lot of identical screens copied and pasted over and over.
 There are even occasional instances of the exact same empty screens placed right next to each other.
 There’s no proper justification for something like that.

 While Willow might not have depth on its side, it does have accessibility and personality to spare.
 The mechanics here are very solid and there are no glaring gameplay flaws to speak of.
 It’s a worthy entry in the genre and very much worth playing for action-RPG fans, even if it does play third fiddle to Zelda and Crystalis on the NES.
-Best of all, you can’t actually hear the brownies talk this time.